DevExpress/devextreme-documentation/api-reference/10 UI Components/DateBoxBase/1 Configuration/calendarOptions.md

 Configures the calendar's value picker.
 Applies only if the [pickerType](/Documentation/ApiReference/UI_Components/dx{WidgetName}/Configuration/#pickerType) is *"calendar"*.

 ---
-You can specify most of the [Calendar properties](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/) in this object except those listed below.
+You can specify the [Calendar properties](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/) in this object except those listed below.
 These properties are overridden by their {WidgetName} counterparts.

 - [dateSerializationFormat](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#dateSerializationFormat)
 - [disabledDates](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#disabledDates)